 PUSH-PULL WORKOUT TIP SHEET

 • Many people like to train legs after an off-day.
-However, to maximize recuperation for your upper body muscles, schedule leg day between the push and pull days.
+However, to maximize recuperation for your upper body muscles, schedule your leg day between the push and pull days.

 • If you train your body over four consecutive days instead of three, you can still do a push-pull split.
 Do push (without triceps) and pull (without biceps and forearms) on the first two days, legs on day three, and arms on day four.
 Take at least one off-day, then repeat.